Hospice Care Attorney in New Jersey

 Why Choose Hospice?

-- Assistance with the emotional, psychological, social and spiritual needs
+- Assistance with emotional, psychological, social and spiritual requests

 - Drugs, medical supplies and equipment

 - Training for family caregivers to provide daily care & assistance

 - Speech, physical and occupational therapy as appropriate

 - Arrangements for respite care to help provide breaks to family members